cybercongress/cybercongress/site/content/post/game-of-links.md

 The takeoff donations has 3 key goals:

+- Support of cyber\~Congress further development
 - Bootstrapping the genesis validator set
-- Defining the allocation for cyber\~Congress participants
 - Defining the allocation for the participants of the Game of Links

 The results of the Game and the allocation are significantly influenced by the results of the takeoff donations.